LyubomirT/discord-lle/README.md

 Looking for a way to log everything that happens in your Discord server?
 Well, you've come to the right place!
-This bot will log everything that happens in your server, from messages to attachments, including DMs.
+This bot will log absolutely everything, from messages to attachments, in both servers and DMs.
 Whatever happens around will be logged and saved to a directory of your choice.

 ## Installation 💾